lento234/python-workshop/README.md

 # Python workshop

-A workshop dedicted to python providing tutorials, challenges and solutions.
+A workshop dedicated to python providing tutorials, challenges and solutions.
 Covering topics such as numerical computing, just-in-time compilation, plotting, data analysis, and HPC.

 ## Table of Content